NilanEkanayake/TiTok-Video/README.md

 Model:
 https://huggingface.co/NilanE/TiTok-Video-64tokens-8Kcodes-exp

 Compresses 192p, 16 (13) frame videos to 64 tokens, with a codebook size of ~8000.
-Very poor quality.
 Since the pretrained VAE used is causal, the three final frames are cut from the reconstruction.

 The model was trained for a few hours on a single 4090, with ~80k clips from miradata (see the dataset linked below).
 The image quality is, frankly, garbage.
 This is meant as a proof-of-concept more than anything else.